mrkkrp/markkarpov.art/essay/real-realism.md

 often end up being perceived as primary cultural messages.
 On the other hand the RRM is not common or familiar, it is weak and is going to be readily shadowed by other cultural messages.
-Therefore, *for an artwork to have the RRM as the primary cultural message, all stronger (more obvious) messages must be eliminated*.
+Therefore, *for an artwork to have the RRM as its primary cultural message, all stronger (more obvious) messages must be eliminated*.

 In the following sections I'm going to discuss how the two goals of real